 in the context of FP7, relates to beneficiaries’ interests regarding ownership of background and foreground and access rights.
 For instance, legitimate interest may be raised upon other beneficiaries’ attempts for protecting foreground or its dissemination.
 In both cases, the beneficiary in question will need to show that he might suffer disproportionately great harm.

 is a letter setting out certain demands to a person (individual or legal entity) suspected of infringing intellectual property rights that are issued by the owner of those intellectual property rights.
 The letter gives the recipient the chance to rectify the problem, to pay a sum of money or comply with the contractual commitment, under specific terms and within a specified time.

-The contract under which the owner of an intellectual property right (‘licensor’) gives permission to another individual or entity (‘licensee’) to use the rights for a period of time and within defined territory, without such permission, for instance, would infringe on patent or trademark right.
+The contract under which the owner of an intellectual property right (‘licensor’) gives permission to another individual or entity (‘licensee’) to use this right for a period of time and within a defined territory.
+Without such permission, this use would infringe patent or trademark rights.
 Therefore the license can allow the licensee to legitimately use, sell, offer to sell, and import the invention protected by intellectual property rights (in this case, by patent).
-In return, in the majority of the cases, the licensor receives royalty payments.
+In return, in the majority of cases, the licensor receives royalty payments.
 Signing a license agreement does not transfer the ownership of the invention to the licensee.

 is a concept, which will be applied in a situation of trade mark registration (opposition) or infringement proceedings in order to determine, if an entity’s sign is similar to another entity’s registered trade mark, identifying similar goods and services and therefore leading the relevant consuming public to believe that these goods and services originate from that other entity.

 is an international classification system used to classify goods for the registration of industrial designs, and is administered by WIPO.
 This classification is currently used by more than 50 national offices and by organisations such as EUTM and WIPO.